 The ever popular Canary Islands offer a little something for everyone.
-These four islands have different atmospheres yet all cater perfectly to holidaymakers, from those looking for rest and relaxation to those who want to let their hair down and party the nights and days away.
+These islands have different atmospheres yet all cater perfectly to holidaymakers, from those looking for rest and relaxation to those who want to let their hair down and party the nights and days away.

 Tenerife is the liveliest of the Canary Islands, offering holidaymakers a holiday full of fun, all in the presence of glorious sunshine.
 The south of the Island is full of activity, with nightlife aplenty and more bars than you could actually experience while the north offers more traditional pursuits.